EmmHarris343/Door-Sensors/README.md

 - Install ground pins to GPIO Pins 17, 27, 22, optionally install LED Power to Pins to GPIO Pins 24, 23, 18
 - Set the connection information for ip address, user, password.
 - You can use the publish strings I used, pi/doors/front or you can set your own
-- Start by typing python door-sensors.py
+- Start by typing python door-sensors.py (in the directory you installed)

 Note, GPIO Pins can be different depending on how the board is laid out / configutation used.
 (IE the GPIO.setmode(GPIO.BCM))